apache/amoro-site/amoro-docs/content/admin-guides/managing-catalogs.md

 ---
 # Managing Catalogs

-In the default AMS configuration, we have initialized a cluster named `local_catalog` based on the local file system for your testing convenience.
-Users can import more test or online clusters through the Catalog management function provided by the AMS Dashboard.
+Users can import your test or online clusters through the catalog management function provided by the AMS Dashboard.
 Before adding a new Catalog, please read the following guidelines and select the appropriate creation according to your actual needs.

 ## Create catalog